- What is Let’s Move Nashville?

 - Intelligent transportation system technologies, such as automatic bus locators

-- Premium stations that offer off-board fare collection and level-platform boarding, meaning you don’t have to walk up steps to board
+- Premium stations that offer off-board fare collection and level-platform boarding, meaning you don’t have to walk up steps to board and can board numerous people at a time.

 - Frequent service (at least every 15 minutes) and service from early morning to late at night